Romaniote Jews: History

 The number of Jews was soon bolstered by small groups of Ashkenazi Jews that immigrated to the Ottoman Empire between 1421 and 1453.
 Waves of Sephardi Jews were expelled from Spain in 1492; many settled in Ottoman-ruled Greece.
 They spoke a separate language, Ladino.
 Thessaloniki had one of the largest (mostly Sephardi) Jewish communities in the world and a solid rabbinical tradition.
 On the island of Crete, the Jews historically played an important part in the transport trade.
 In the centuries following 1492 most of the Romaniote communities were assimilated by the more numerous Sephardim.

 Colonel Mordechai Frizis (1893–1940) from the ancient Romaniote Greek Jewish community of Chalkis with his wife Victoria.

 The status of Jewry in the Ottoman Empire often hinged on the whims of the sultan.
 Murad III for example ordered that the attitude of all non-Muslims should be one of "humility and abjection" and should not "live near Mosques or in tall buildings" or own slaves.

+200 Jews, mostly Romaniotes, took part in the Greco-Turkish War (1897) on the side of Greece.
 After the liberation of Ioannina on February 21, 1913, the Rabbi and the Romaniote community of Ioannina welcomed at the New Synagogue of Ioannina the liberator of the city, Crown Prince Constantine, the future King of the Hellenes Constantine I.

+Romaniote Jews, due to their cultural and linguistic ties with Greek Christians and their subordinate status under Ottoman rule, often sympathized with Greek nationalist movements.
+In contrast, other Jews (e.g. Sephardis and Donmeh) of the Ottoman Empire were generally pro-Ottoman, as they benefited from Ottoman policies and were described as having a growing sense of Turkish patriotism.

 At the beginning of the 20th century, the Romaniote community of Ioannina numbered about 4,000 people, mostly lower-class tradesmen and craftsmen.
 Their numbers dwindled after that due to economic emigration; after the Holocaust and in the wake of World War II, there were approximately 1,950 Romaniotes left in Ioannina.
 Centered around the old fortified part of the city (or Kastro), where the community had been living for centuries, they maintained two synagogues, one of which, the Kehila Kedosha Yashan Synagogue still remains today.